shaurya12405/feedback-hub-assignment/README.md

-# Feedback Hub – Internship Assignment
+# Feedback Hub – GIVA Internship Assignment

-This project is a simple feedback analysis system built as part of an internship assignment.
+This project is a simple feedback analysis system.

 Users can submit product feedback, and the system analyzes sentiment, detects themes, and shows insights on a dashboard.